vtexdocs/help-center-content/docs/tutorials/en/how-does-the-erp-differentiate-between-normal-order-and-recurrence.md

 ---
-title: How does the ERP differentiate between a normal order and a recurrence?
+title: 'How does the ERP differentiate between a normal order and a recurrence?'
 id: frequentlyAskedQuestions_4690
 status: DRAFT
 createdAt: 2019-01-24T20:46:01.256Z